 - Public Service Loan Forgiveness Program

 The American Veterinary Medical Association (AVMA) offers a personal financial planning tool that allows individuals to build a personalized estimate of veterinarians' budget needs so plans can be made on how to repay debt in an acceptable time frame while also saving for the future.

 A variety of budget and cost of living calculators are also available:

 - Financial Aid Presentation from ISU CVM Admissions Interview Program

-- If you have your PIN from the Dept of Education, you can access your loans here: http://www.pin.ed.gov/pinindex.htm
+- If you have your FSA ID and password from the U.S. Department of Education, you can access your loans here: https://www.nslds.ed.gov/nslds/nslds_SA/

 - Moving Expenses: Homefair.com has a calculator that will estimate cost of living changes from one location to another.
 Use this calculator to estimate the cost of living associated with moving from Ames to the city of your choice.

 - Bureau of Labor Statistics data on veterinary salaries: https://www.bls.gov/ooh/healthcare/veterinarians.htm